Infineon/TARGET_CY8CPROTO-062S3-4343W/README.md

 ## Overview

-The CY8CPROTO-062S3-4343W Kit is a low-cost hardware platform that enables design and debug of the PSoC 6 MCUs.It comes with a Murata LBEE5KL1DX module, based on the CYW4343W combo device, industry-leading CapSense for touch buttons and slider, on-board debugger/programmer with KitProg3, 512-Mb Quad-SPI NOR flash.
+The CY8CPROTO-062S3-4343W Kit is a low-cost hardware platform that enables design and debug of the PSoC 6 MCUs.It comes with a Murata LBEE5KL1DX module, based on the CYW4343W combo device, industry-leading CAPSENSE for touch buttons and slider, on-board debugger/programmer with KitProg3, 512-Mb Quad-SPI NOR flash.
 This kit is designed with a snap-away form-factor, allowing the user to separate the different components and features that come with this kit and use independently.

 ![](docs/html/board.png)